What if email was not your job? Instead, what if email helped you do your job? How would it feel if you knew that email was under control?

 Brooks and I recorded a podcast episode on this new workflow if you want to learn more about it:

 One thing worth mentioning here is that sometimes you don’t want to reply right away when you open an email – even if it will take you less than 2 minutes to do so.
 Email is not intended to be a real-time back and forth conversation.
 That’s ok, you can modify the workflow above by replacing the question, “will it take less than 2 minutes to process this email?” with the question, “do I want to reply right now?”
 The rest of the workflow can stay exactly the same.

 As you can see, this isn’t a complicated workflow.
 Each time you get an email, you touch it once and use the 2-minute rule to determine what to do with it.

-But what makes this email workflow work is setting aside time to process your email.
+But what makes this workflow work is setting aside time to manage email.
 In other words, you can’t randomly check email throughout the day and apply this workflow correctly.
 It might still work, but it’s highly inefficient because you miss the power of batching.
 Processing 25 emails at once is 10x more efficient than processing 5 emails in 5 attempts.
 When you do check your email often, you’ll find yourself cheating on this workflow instead of processing things completely and breaking both the Touch-It-Once principle and 2 Minute Rule it’s built upon.

 Ideally, you’d only check your email once per day.
 However, this won’t work for many people and instead, we recommend checking email twice a day – once after you eat your frog, and another time before you finish your workday.
 In between is when you do your high-value work.